 Euphorbia clandestina was described in 1804 by Nicolas Joseph von Jacquin (1727 -1817) who was born and raised in the Dutch university town of Leiden.
-After studying medicine, he moved to Paris and from there he ended up in Vienna.
+After studying medicine, he moved to Paris, and from there he ended up in Vienna.
 Apparently, natives of Leiden played an important role in Vienna at that time.
 The personal physician of Empress (of the Holy Roman Empire) Maria Theresa of Austria, Gerard van Zwieten, was a pupil of the famous Leiden physician Boerhaave.
 In 1753, on the recommendation of Van Zwieten, the gardener Adriaan Steckhoven, also from Leiden, was appointed director of the gardens of Schönbrunn Palace, also in Vienna.
-By order of Emperor Francis 1 Stephan, the husband of Maria Theresa, Von Jacquin was sent to Central America and the Caribbean to collect plants, animals and minerals.
+By order of Emperor Francis 1 Stephan, the husband of Maria Theresa, Von Jacquin was sent to Central America and the Caribbean to collect plants, animals, and minerals.
 The plant collection of the gardens was later described by Von Jacquin in the book “Plantarum rariorum horti caesarei Schoenbrunnensis descriptiones et icones” which appeared in four volumes between 1796 and 1804.
 Von Jacquin had long since left Schönbrunn.
 In 1762 he was appointed professor of minerals and mining at the Mining Academy in Schemnitz (now known as Banská Štiavnica).
 In 1768 he was appointed professor of botany and chemistry and became director of the botanical garden of the University of Vienna.

-In the aforementioned four-part series of books, 1270 plants are depicted and described, unfortunately in Latin, which is difficult to understand for most modern readers.
+Outward appearance In the aforementioned four-part series of books, 1270 plants are depicted and described, unfortunately in Latin, which is difficult to understand for most modern readers.

 In volume 4 (1804) we find the description with colour image of E. clandestina.